Obote-lab/sample/README.md

 ## Sample blog post with django
-gives a basic django syntax for creating a blog posts
+Gives a basic django syntax for creating a blog posts